Because of the ongoing pandemic, we will be unable to hold an in-person Workshop in Savannah in 2020 as originally planned.

 A preliminary agenda can be viewed HERE.

-To apply to attend the WBC-STCS Workshop in person or as a virtual participant, please CLICK HERE.
-The application deadline is December 15, 2019.
+To apply to attend the WBC-STCS Virtual Pre-Workshop sessions, please CLICK HERE.

 Primary funding for this workshop has been provided by the NSF-OCE program.